50 Latest Olds IELTS Topics

 The first chart below shows how energy is used in an average Australian households.
 The second chart shows the greenhouse gas emissions which result from this energy use

-The table below shows the percentage of households with selected electronic goods in New Zealand in 2002 and 2020.
+The bar chart below shows the percentage of households in different income brackets in the United States from 2000 to 2020.

 🚀 Prepare for IELTS writing section today!